blevesearch/blevesearch.github.io-hugo/content/docs/Index-Mapping.md

 * Index - index this field, defaults to true
 * Store - store this field, defaults to true
 * IncludeTermVectors - include term vectors for this field, defaults to true
-* IncludeInAll - includes this field in the compostie field named `_all`, defaults to true
+* IncludeInAll - includes this field in the composite field named `_all`, defaults to true

 ## Text Field specific options